The earlier you seek treatment for

 example, Prozac), or a tricyclic antidepressant, such as clomipramine.
 You may

-start to feel better within 1 to 3 weeks of taking an SSRI.
+start to feel better within 1 to 3 weeks after you start taking an SSRI.
 But it can take as

 many as 12 weeks to see more improvement.
 If you have questions or concerns